EventStacks/website/pages/posts/asyncapi-v3-request-reply.md

 asyncapi: 3.0.0

 info:
-  title: Ping/pong example with requester
+  title: Ping/pong example with requester over the same channel
   version: 1.0.0
-  description: Requester example initiating the request-reply pattern.
+  description: Requester example initiating the request-reply pattern that are using the same channel for the reply

 channels:
   ping: